 Simply said, you need both- qualitative and quantitative data.
 Quantitative research can give you valuable data but you may miss small opportunities, nuances which can be found by qualitative research.
 When you are looking for a job as a UX researcher, you may be found positions called Mixed Method UX researcher.
 This shows the need for flexibility of UX researchers.

 2.Recruitment and building communities

 It seems that recruitment of good participants is a problem.
 Asking respondents to participate in usability study costs some money what causes a tight budget.
 To overcome this issue, many brands are asking for help from users.
 Offering financial benefits to participants discourages companies from testing.
 Building a community that is willing to help and participate in the research that leads to the improvement of the product or service is one of the trends.

 When planning user testing you can try UXtweak Recruiting Widget to avoid a problem with recruiting new respondents.
 By applying the widget on the website, your potential respondents will receive a pop-up chat with the message where you can ask them to participate in the study.
 You as a recruiter have few setting options.
 The real testing can be implemented after the tester spends some time on your website when he scrolled through the landing page or after 3 pages.
-You can learn more about Recruiting Widget to get more information.

 What is the motivation to be a part of the study?
 It is simple: trust.
 When you have a community of users, they have trust in your product and therefore are more likely to answer your questions.
 Communities are the key.